xxDarkSoul07xx/Jane-Street-Advent-of-FPGA-2025/Design1/part1/README.md

 1. Pipeline the state machine: I'd try to make it so that we could get 1 rotation/instruction per cycle.
 I'd have to add registers after the binary decomposition.
 Unfortunately, like I said, I'm a first year, and to be honest, I don't have the knowledge or experience to implement a pipelined version correctly.
 I understand the concept, but implementation is another challenge (theory vs real world experience).
 2. Try to use a prefix sum: While researching ways to try and optimize performance, I came across the idea of a prefix sum.
 I think that in order to implement it here, I would have to somehow compute all the position updates in parallel and then apply this to the dial.
 It would allow the operation to be done in O(log N) cycles.
-3. Memory: I might try to store the `distance % 100` in a lookup table (100x7-bit ROM).
-This would trade logic for memory, but FPGAs these days usually have enough BRAM sources.
-With the 100x7 bit ROM, it would use only 700 bits, so it would be a very practical tradeoff.
+3. Memory: I might try to store all possible `(position + distance_mod) % 100` results in a lookup table (100×100×7-bit ROM = 70,000 bits).
+This would trade logic for memory, but FPGAs these days usually have enough BRAM resources.
+With the 100×100×7-bit ROM, it would use only 70,000 bits, so it would be a practical tradeoff.
 4. Parametrize: I would make the dial range parametrizable (you could just change the width of the `position` register, but I'm not going to change it because the current setup works for the problem.

 ## The Resource Usage Breakdown